OliverBalfour/Mirror/README.md

 # Mirror Project

-> *Mirror is a cross-platform app for task management and time management.
-Your everyday tasks are a reflection of who you are, and you deserve high quality tools to stay on top.*
+> *Mirror is a web-based app for task management and note taking.
+Your everyday tasks are a reflection of who you are, and you deserve high quality tools to stay on top of your workload.*

 The app is available for free at [this link](https://oliverbalfour.github.io/Mirror/).